matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Align stack with optical flow iKL

 The optical flow with an iterative Lucas-Kanade (iLK) solver is a commonly used non-rigid registration algorithm.
 TemCompanion uses the [``skimage.registration.optical_flow_ilk``](https://scikit-image.org/docs/0.23.x/api/skimage.registration.html#skimage.registration.optical_flow_ilk).
+To get better results with optical flow iKL, the stack must be aligned with rigid registration to some extents.

 - Integrate stack: